RedisLabs/redislabs-docs/content/contribution-guide.md

 - 2-4 paragraphs in the section or subsection
 - 2-4 sentences in each paragraph
 - 10-15 words in each sentence section
-- A sentneces are divided into sections by commas.
+- A sentences are divided into sections by commas